This policy describes the information that I, Kyle Hughes, may receive from Information Superhighway users and how that information is handled.

 - To be able to monitor the uptime and reachability of the website.

 I don’t want any private information and I don’t need any private information.
-Please don’t take offense, I’m sure you’re very interesting, but sensitive information is best shared with your loved ones.

 If you opt in to send crash logs to developers on iOS, both Apple and I will have copies of your crash logs.